harvard-lil/capstone/capstone/capweb/templates/trends_docs.md

 ** Horizontal axis **
 {: class="list-header mb-1" }

-The horizontal axis always represents time; each point on the time line represents one or more years depending on the [Smoothing](#setting-smoothing) setting.
+The horizontal axis always represents time; each point on the timeline represents one or more years, depending on the [Smoothing](#setting-smoothing) setting.
 If no smoothing is applied, each point on the horizontal axis represents one year.
 If maximum smoothing is applied, it may be an average of several decades.
 Hover over or focus on a data point to see what years each point represents.